-- In July 2020, CECONY, O&R and NYSPSC Staff executed a settlement agreement, subject to NYSPSC approval, the resolves the NYSPSC investigation of the preparation and response to the March 2018 Winter Storms Riley and Quin June 30, 2020, CECONY and O&R accrued \$5.6 million and \$0.85 million, respectively, for the benefit of electric cust related to this matter. (page 25) - In July 2018, the NYSPSC commenced an investigation into the rupture of a CECONY steam main located on Fifth A and 21st Street in Manhattan.
+- In July 2020, CECONY, O&R and NYSPSC Staff executed a settlement agreement, subject to NYSPSC approval, that resolves the NYSPSC investigation of the preparation and response to the March 2018 Winter Storms Riley and Quinn.
+At June 30, 2020, CECONY and O&R accrued \$5.6 million and \$0.85 million, respectively, for the benefit of electric customers related to this matter. (page 25) - In July 2018, the NYSPSC commenced an investigation into the rupture of a CECONY steam main located on Fifth Avenue and 21st Street in Manhattan.
 Debris from the incident included dirt and mud containing asbestos.
-At June 30, 2020, t company accrued \$3 million to an Other current liabilities account related to this matter. (page 25) - In August 2020, Tropical Storm Isaias caused significant damage to the Utilities' electric distribution system and interr service to approximately 300,000 CECONY electric customers and approximately 225,000 O&R electric customers.
-T service to their customers and repair their energy systems, the Utilities are incurring operating costs and making capil expenditures, the amount of which the Utilities are unable to estimate at this time.
-The Utilities' rate plans provide for costs and capital expenditures under different provisions.
-The Utilities expect that most of their operating expenses at to Tropical Storm Isaias will be deferred for recovery as a regulatory asset under their electric rate plans.
-The Utilities' expenditures, up to specified levels, are reflected in rates under their rate plans.
-The Utilities' New York electric rate p include provisions for revenue decoupling, as a result of which delivery revenues generally are not affected by change delivery volumes from levels assumed when rates were approved.
-The provisions of the Utilities' New York electric rate that impose penalties for operating performance provide for exceptions for major storms and catastrophic events beyont of the companies, including natural disasters such as hurricanes and floods.
-In August 2020, New York State Coumo directed the New York State Department of Public Service to investigate the preparation and performance of I utilities in connection with Tropical Storm Isaias.
-The Companies are unable to estimate the amount or range of their loss in connection with the storm. (page 26) - In June 2020, CECONY decreased its five-year forecast of average annual growth of the peak gas demand in its serv at design conditions from approximately 1.5 percent (for 2020 to 2024) to approximately 1.4 percent (for 2021 to 2025 decrease reflects the negative impact the current economy is expected to have on large new construction as well as t projected number of applications for firm gas service in CECONY's service territory.
-The decrease also reflects an expincrease in customers' energy efficiency measures and electrification of space heating.
-O&R also decreased its five-y forecast of average annual growth of the peak gas demand in its service area at design conditions from approximately percent (for 2020 to 2024) to approximately 0.2 percent (for 2021 to 2025).
-The decrease reflects an expected increase customers' energy efficiency measures and electrification of space heating. (page 48) - a.
+At June 30, 2020, the company accrued \$3 million to an Other current liabilities account related to this matter. (page 25) - In August 2020, Tropical Storm Isaias caused significant damage to the Utilities' electric distribution system and interrupted service to approximately 300,000 CECONY electric customers and approximately 225,000 O&R electric customers.
+To restore service to their customers and repair their energy systems, the Utilities are incurring operating costs and making capital expenditures, the amount of which the Utilities are unable to estimate at this time.
+The Utilities' rate plans provide for operating costs and capital expenditures under different provisions.
+The Utilities expect that most of their operating expenses attributable to Tropical Storm Isaias will be deferred for recovery as a regulatory asset under their electric rate plans.
+The Utilities' capital expenditures, up to specified levels, are reflected in rates under their rate plans.
+The Utilities' New York electric rate plans include provisions for revenue decoupling, as a result of which delivery revenues generally are not affected by changes in delivery volumes from levels assumed when rates were approved.
+The provisions of the Utilities' New York electric rate plans that impose penalties for operating performance provide for exceptions for major storms and catastrophic events beyond the control of the companies, including natural disasters such as hurricanes and floods.
+In August 2020, New York State Governor Cuomo directed the New York State Department of Public Service to investigate the preparation and performance of New York utilities in connection with Tropical Storm Isaias.
+The Companies are unable to estimate the amount or range of their possible loss in connection with the storm. (page 26) - In June 2020, CECONY decreased its five-year forecast of average annual growth of the peak gas demand in its service area at design conditions from approximately 1.5 percent (for 2020 to 2024) to approximately 1.4 percent (for 2021 to 2025).
+The decrease reflects the negative impact the current economy is expected to have on large new construction as well as the projected number of applications for firm gas service in CECONY's service territory.
+The decrease also reflects an expected increase in customers' energy efficiency measures and electrification of space heating.
+O&R also decreased its five-year forecast of average annual growth of the peak gas demand in its service area at design conditions from approximately 0.7 percent (for 2020 to 2024) to approximately 0.2 percent (for 2021 to 2025).
+The decrease reflects an expected increase in customers' energy efficiency measures and electrification of space heating. (page 48) - a.
 Page references to 2Q 2020 Form 10-Q.